 The diversity of our vegetables is driven by our customers’ desires, their suggestions, and what we are able to grow up here in Alaska.

-Challenges in farming are multitude; frost, disease, weather, pests, moose, seed availability, and time (not much rest for a market farmer in the summer), but the greatest challenges are good dependable labor and appropriate, stable market venues.
+Challenges in farming are multitude; frost, disease, weather, pests, moose, seed availability, and time (not much rest for a market farmer in the summer).